-Of the 32 introduced flora species identified within the Study Area, 5 species are identified as Category 3 Restricted Matters under the Biosecurity Act 2014 and Weeds of National Significance (WoNS) (refer Table 3.2).
+A total of 32 introduced flora were identified during field surveys within the Study Area.
+Of these 32 species, five species are identified as Category 3 Restricted Matters under the Biosecurity Act 2014 and Weeds of National Significance (WoNS) (refer Table 3.2).
 WoNS are weed species that have been agreed by Australian governments using an assessment process that prioritised these weeds based on their invasiveness, potential for spread and environmental, social, and economic impacts.
 High biomass grasses increase fire risk as well as smoother the ground, reducing plant germination and threatened species growth and recovery.